My Name Is Rachel Corrie: Other stagings

-A reading of the play took place in Dublin, Ireland, on March 15, 2008, at the Project Arts Centre.
+A reading of the play took place in Dublin, Ireland, on 15 March 2008, at the Project Arts Centre.
 The reading was presented by Amnesty International Irish Section and Fishamble theatre company.
 Actress Megan Riordan performed the reading.

-In 2007, the play was staged in Lima, Peru, at La Plaza ISIL theater under the direction of Nishme Sumar and featuring Gisela Ponce De Leon as Corrie.
+In 2007, the play was staged in Lima, Peru, at La Plaza ISIL theatre under the direction of Nishme Sumar and featuring Gisela Ponce De Leon as Corrie.
 This was the first performance of the play in a Spanish-speaking country.

-Theatre Yes in Edmonton, Alberta, staged My Name is Rachel Corrie March 28 – April 12, 2008.
+Theatre Yes in Edmonton, Alberta, staged My Name is Rachel Corrie 28 March – 12 April 2008.

-Theatre PANIK staged the play at Tarragon Theatre in Toronto, opening May 29, 2008 with Bethany Jillard performing the role.
+Theatre PANIK staged the play at Tarragon Theatre in Toronto, opening 29 May 2008 with Bethany Jillard performing the role.
 The production was directed by Kate Lushington.
 All four local daily papers gave the play and the actress enthusiastic reviews, but the theatre critic Lynn Slotkin in CBC Toronto radio show Here and Now was highly critical of every aspect of the play.

 The Kraine Theater in Manhattan staged the show under the direction of Ashley Marinaccio and Robert Gonyo of Co-Op Theatre East Co-Op Theatre East.
 The show was unique in that there were two actors portraying Rachel Corrie — Theresa Christine and Stephanie Shafir as the young Rachel Corrie.

-In October, 2015 the play was staged at the Corpus Playroom, Cambridge, UK.
+In October 2015 the play was staged at the Corpus Playroom, Cambridge, UK.
 Rachel Corrie was portrayed by Ella Duffy, the daughter of Carol Ann Duffy.
 The show received critical acclaim, described as "a brilliant, barnstorming performance".

 The play was staged in Winnipeg, Canada at the Irish Association of Manitoba, as part of the 2016 MayWorks Festival of Labour and the Arts.
 The staging featured the role of Corrie and the other figures in her life divided between five actors.
 The production did consultation and post-show talkbacks with Independent Jewish Voices.

-The play was produced in Corrie's hometown of Olympia Washington for the first time in 2017 at Harlequin Productions from January 19 to February 11.
+The play was produced in Corrie's hometown of Olympia Washington for the first time in 2017 at Harlequin Productions from 19 January to 11 February.
 The play was directed by Jeff Painter.
 The role of Corrie was portrayed by Kira Batcheller.